How Two Grandmillennial Gals Tackled a Baby Boy’s Nursery

 If you’re looking for a pre-loved piece, their custom offerings also include sourcing and refinishing vintage pieces, which is something I hope to do with Diana in the future.
 Also, I want to be her friend as she is as stylish a woman as they come (and can rock a Tish Cox dress with the best of them).

-While much of the nursery is custom, there are many ways to get the look!
+While much of the nursery is custom, there are many ways to get the look for a blue and white boys room!
 I’ve included some favorites, as well as sources below (you all have been blowing up my DMs for months!) and we’re so honored and flattered that you love the space.

 Our baby monitor is the best!
 Love that it has a floor stand and you don’t have to mount it to the wall.
 It’s currently on sale.